U.S. CYBER CHALLENGE FAQ

 For the Western Regional camp: This is a regional camp.
 The states west of the Mississippi will be included.

 For the Delaware Camp: Must be a resident of the state or attending a school within the state.
 Invitations may be extended to high school students.
+This year, the Delaware camp will also act as the Eastern Regional Camp inviting qualifiers who live East of the Mississippi River to attend.

 For the Illinois Camp: Must be a resident of the state or attending a school within the state.